 Carbon-14 testing is a way to differentiate between natural-sourced material from plants or animals versus petrochemical-derived materials.
 As a weakly radioactive isotope of carbon-12 that is produced continually in the atmosphere, carbon-14 is present in all living organisms in a known amount.
 Once no longer living and, therefore, no longer part of the carbon cycle, the amount of carbon-14 decays in accordance with its radioactive decay half-life.
 Petroleum and its derivatives are sufficiently old that they no longer contain any carbon-14.
 Measuring the carbon-14 content is therefore an easy test to determine the percentage of a product that is made from natural versus petrochemical-derived synthetic sources.

 Beta Analytic is an ISO 17025-accredited laboratory that offers natural product testing of vitamins and other supplements using the carbon-14 method.
-Results are reported within 5-7 business days and can be accessed online 24/7 along with QA reports.
-A faster service is also available.
+Results can be accessed online 24/7 along with QA reports.

 Expert technical support is available at no additional cost at any point prior to, during or after the analysis.
-For inquiries, call the lab at 305-662-7760 or use this contact form.
+For turnaround time inquiries, call the lab at 305-662-7760 or use this contact form.

 Persistence Market Research.
 2017.
 Asia Pacific Projected to Lead the Global Vitamin Supplements Market During 2017 – 2025.
 Accessed October 2018.